Evaluating Detection Thresholds: The Impact of False Positives and Negatives on Super-Resolution Ultrasound Localization Microscopy: Results

 In dense regions, SSIM values remained relatively high, even as FP and FN rates increased with SSIM gradually declining to a minimum of 0.6375 for Simulation 1 and 0.7171 for Simulation 2, as error rates increased.
 This stability in dense regions, with SSIM values generally above 0.6, indicates a resilience to moderate detection errors, though higher FNs led to a steeper decline in SSIM, compared to FP rates, emphasizing the need to manage FN rates to preserve structural information.

-In sparse regions, SSIM displayed a greater sensitivity to both FP and FN rates, with values quickly decreasing as FPs and FNs increased, reaching as low as 0.2409 and 0.3041 for simulation 1 and 2, respectively.
+In sparse regions, SSIM displayed a greater sensitivity to both FP and FN rates, with values quickly decreasing as FPs and FNs increased, reaching as low as 0.2409 and 0.3041 for simulations 1 and 2, respectively.
 Furthermore, missed detections (high FN rates) disrupt structural similarity more severely, which could be attributed to moderate FP rates appearing to ``fill in'' missing information, thereby contributing to the contextual information, and a lower drop in metrics.

 For simulation 2 (Fig. 3 (A)), i.e., higher frequency imaging, even more noticeable sensitivity to FN rates is observed, with around 10\% more drop in SSIM when adding 10\% MBs as FNs to each frame in sparse regions.
-This indicates that missed detections, in sparse regions at higher frequencies have a greater impact on structural similarity, making them particularly vulnerable to detection errors.
+This indicates that missed detections, in sparse regions at higher frequencies, have a greater impact on structural similarity, making them particularly vulnerable to detection errors.
 Although after adding the first 10\% of FNs, the gradient of changes in higher and lower frequency remains mostly the same.

 PSNR values for sparse regions (Fig. 2 and 3 (B)) remain relatively high even as FP and FN rates increase.
-At low FP and FN rates, PSNR values are highest, with values above 45 dB for both simulations.
+At low FP and FN rates, PSNR values are highest, with values above 40 dB for both simulations.
 As detection errors increase, PSNR declines to approximately 28 dB with high FN and FP rates.
-This gradual decrease in PSNR highlights the resilience of dense regions to detection errors, which can be attributed to the fact that, in denser regions, the effect of FPs is less pronounced, as their contribution as noise is diminished by the inherent structural redundancy.
+The sparse region shows a steeper decline in PSNR as FP increases, which shows the resilience of dense regions to detection errors.
+This can be attributed to the fact that, in dense regions, the effect of FPs is less pronounced, as their contribution as noise is diminished by the inherent structural redundancy.
+In other words, for dense regions, FP instances can be partially covered by TP, whereas in sparse ones they stand as isolated bright points.